-9.3.3 Quality Assessment Program for Subcontracted Laboratories
+9.3.4 Quality Assessment Programs for Subcontracted Laboratories

-A competitive award system has been established by the BJC Sample Management Office to place analytical work that is required by BJC.
-The Sample Management Office provides single-point sample management for BJC prosubcontractors. iects/programs and BJC Commercial laboratories approved by the Sample Management Office are required to comply with the requirements set forth in the Integrated Contractor Procurement Team Basic Ordering Agreement terms and conditions.
+Competitive award systems are used by UT-Battelle and by DOE's Sample Management Office to select laboratories that are contracted under Basic Ordering Agreements to perform analytical work.
+Commercial laboratories approved by the Sample Management Office are required to comply with the requirements set forth in the Integrated Contractor Procurement Team Basic Ordering Agreement terms and conditions.
 Oversight of subcontracted commercial laboratories is performed by the DOE Environmental Management Consolidated Audit Program, which is supported by the Sample Management Office.
 DOE, the Sample Management Office, and other subcontractors from across the DOE complex work together in the Environmental Management Consolidated Audit Program to conduct on-site laboratory reviews and to monitor the performance of all subcontracted laboratories.
-Awards are made to laboratories to provide analytical support to BJC projects based on the best value added to the project.
-Best value is a graded approach that comprises price and performance
+Awards are made to laboratories to provide analytical support to projects based on the best value added to the project.
+Best value is a graded approach that comprises price and performance history.

-BJC manages the Integrated Performance Indicator Program to report quality indicators that will assess trends for commercial analytical laboratories used to support BJC projects (and their subcontractors) within the DOE-ORO.
+The Sample Management Office contractor manages the Integrated Performance Indicator Program to report quality indicators that will assess trends for commercial analytical laboratories used to support Sample Management Office projects (and their subcontractors) within DOE-ORO.
 The objective of the Integrated Performance Indicator Program is to evaluate all analytical laboratories based on a set of standardized performance criteria that can then be quantitatively tracked and trended.
-BJC management uses these performance indicators to develop performance indicator factors, which are used as modifier factors when evaluating cost bids.
-In this approach, the low bidder may not win the work unless they have a favorable performance indicator factor score.
+The Sample Management Office contractor uses performance indicators to monitor the labs' performance.